ridewithoutstomach/KVRouite/README.md

 Building the macOS Bundle Manually
 ----------------------------------

+7.0 ships no macOS bundle; end users run from source (see the macOS section).
+These steps are only for building a Lite bundle for yourself.
 On a Mac, with Python 3.12.1 or newer and the runtime requirements already installed.
-The macOS bundle is the Lite application: it has no voice remover, so neither requirements-voice.txt nor the models are needed:
+The bundle is the Lite application: it has no voice remover, so neither requirements-voice.txt nor the models are needed:

     pip install --upgrade pip setuptools
     pip install -r requirements.txt